-Water & Sewer:
+Water & Sewer: Water and sewer

 Water and sewer utilities are provided by the City of Homer within City limits.
-City water (which exceeds Environmental Protection Agency drinking water standards) is sourced from the Bridge Creek Reservoir via an adjacent water treatment plant.
+City water (which exceeds EPA standards an was awarded Alaska's best tasting water) is sourced from the Bridge Creek Reservoir via an adjacent water treatment plant.
 Households not hooked up to City water obtain water from commercial water haulers.